Authorized Services

 How to Reauthorize Your Account

-• Another error occurs (e.g. your destination breaks).
+• An error occurs (e.g. your destination breaks)

-1. On the Authorizers page and identify any services labeled as Broken.
+1. On the Authorizers page, look for your service or any services labeled as Broken.

-2. [Optional] Test the connection by clicking on the three dots next to the broken authorizer and selecting Test.
+2. [Optional] Test the connection by clicking on the three dots next to the broken authorizer and selecting Test to see what exactly the issue is.

 DATADDO TIP

-Keep in mind that certain services mandate periodic reauthorization.
+Some services require regular reauthorization.
 For instance, your LinkedIn account has to be reauthorized annually.

 Was this article helpful?